adamjmarkham/coding-challenge/README.md

 * All amounts are stored in pennies to avoid rounding errors
 * All interest made on loan goes back to investors (no cut for Landbay)
 * Each investment made into a loan is unique
-* Validation of fields is not required
+* Validation of fields is not required and users will put in sensible values for this challenge
 * In memory database (non-production) is used when application starts up
+* Step 3 says investments are valid for a day so we need to calculate interest per day for investment rather than monthly and return total over a specified period
+* Assume that a year has 365 days for purpose of this challenge

 ## How to run